yuchen-zhang-essex/DeHate/README.md

 | Gender + Sexual Orientation    | 46       | 4      |
 | Race + Sexual Orientation      | 38       | –      |
 | Race + Religion + Immigration  | –        | 2      |

-*This table summarizes the distribution of hateful videos by single and multiple target groups on BitChute and TikTok.
-Race, Gender, and Immigration are the most frequently targeted single groups.*

 ---